 What is an online prenup?

 Okay, so you know what a prenup is, but what on earth is an online prenup?
-Traditionally, prenups were drafted by attorneys, printed out by the attorney (or emailed), and handed over to their client in their office.
+Traditionally, prenups are drafted by attorneys, printed out by the attorney (or emailed), and handed over to their client in their office.
 This is still the case for many folks.
 However, as with most things in the 21st century, technology got to the prenup world and started changing things a bit.

-An online prenup is essentially a way to draft your own prenup online, a way to do it yourself without the hassle of attorneys’ offices and fees.
+An online prenup is essentially a way to draft your own prenup online, a way to DIY without the hassle of attorneys’ offices and fees.
 Most websites out there are simply prenup templates that are literally copy-and-paste contracts with no customization to the couples’ needs.
 You just plop in your names, addresses, and signatures, and bam, you’ve got your prenup.
 The language remains the same for anyone who downloads it.
 This isn’t the best way to go about getting a prenup because you may have completely different needs than Joe Shmoe down the road, yet you’re getting the same templated prenup as them.
 Enter: HelloPrenup.
 Dun, dun, dun.

 Benefits of online prenups